Chris-Johnston/crobagotchi/readme.md

 6. Finally, I used rubbing alcohol and q-tips to help clean up some of the flux.

 7. To program the board, if it isn't already, I used a typical 6 pin USB AVR programmer **running at 3.3 volts**.
 While the ATTiny85 can run at 5v, the screen cannot.
+An [Arduino as ISP](https://www.arduino.cc/en/Tutorial/BuiltInExamples/ArduinoISP) can work great too.

     Because I didn't want pins sticking up the entire time, I could jam the pins at an angle to help a bit.

+    When programming you'll need to do a few things:
+      - Install ATTiny85 support via the board manager using https://github.com/damellis/attiny
+      - Set the clock to "Internal 1 MHz" in the board settings
+      - Click "burn bootloader" to set the clock speed

+    Then, upload the firmware to the board.

     ![Image of programming the board.](images/programming.jpg)